aldbr/AutonomousIntersection/README.md

 > sudo apt-get install python2.7

+You can also visit the website : https://www.python.org/downloads/

 ##VPython
 This project is compatible with an old version of VPython(5.12 2009), and you can simply install it with.